PriyanC17/React/README.md

 - **React.js**: The core framework used to build the UI components.
 - **Axios**: For making API requests to retrieve weather data.
 - **OpenWeatherMap API**: The source of the weather data used in the application.
-- **CSS/SCSS**: For styling the application and ensuring a responsive design.
+- **CSS**: For styling the application and ensuring a responsive design.

 ## Getting Started